Exhibitions

 Discover the latest exhibitions and collection displays now on and coming soon at the Whitworth.

-Joining our mailing list and be amongst the first to hear news about the Whitworth’s exhibitions and events programme.
+Join our mailing list to be among the first to hear the latest news and updates.

 -